 Need more test kits?

-If you are not able to get hold of a kit via the Trust (maybe you are working from home full time and not coming to a Whittington Health site) you can also order these yourself, online for delivery to your home.
+You can also order new kits yourself, online for delivery to your home.
 You can order a set of tests at: www.gov.uk/order-coronavirus-rapid-lateral-flow-tests.
 However, you should disregard the instructions about recording your test result that come with these kits and report using the Whittington Health system below.

 Here is a quick guide to using the COVID-19 LFD tests.
 It is very important that you follow these steps in the correct order.